Joseph Pamplany

-Joseph Pamplany (born 11 December 1969) is a is an Indian archbishop of the Syro-Malabar Catholic Church serving in double role as the Archbishop of Tellicherry since 2022 and as the vicar of the major archbishop for the Archeparchy of Ernakulam-Angamaly since January 2025.
-Pope Francis announced his approval of his election by Synod of Bishops of the Syro-Malabar Catholic Church as archbishop on January 15, 2022, replacing Mar George Njaralakatt.
-He was also elected the synod's secretary replacing Mar Antony Kariyil.
+Joseph Pamplany (born 11 December 1969) is an Indian archbishop of the Syro-Malabar Church serving in double role as the Archbishop of Tellicherry since 2022 and as the vicar of the major archbishop for the Archeparchy of Ernakulam–Angamaly since January 2025.
+Pope Francis announced his approval of his election by Synod of Bishops of the Syro-Malabar Church as archbishop on January 15, 2022, replacing George Njaralakatt.
+He was also elected the synod's secretary replacing Antony Kariyil.
 He previously served as the Archdiocese of Tellicherry's auxiliary bishop.